chrisbudnik/bigquery-ml-model-registry/set-up-guide.md

 ## **Prerequisites**
 Before starting with the module setup, ensure you meet the following requirements:

 1. **Google Cloud Project with BigQuery**: Ensure that you have a Google Cloud Project with BigQuery enabled.
-If you are new to BigQuery, you can refer to the official documentation on [how to set up BigQuery]().
+If you are new to BigQuery, you can refer to the official documentation on [how to set up BigQuery](https://cloud.google.com/bigquery/docs/quickstarts).

 2. **Billing Enabled**: BigQuery ML is a paid feature.
 Ensure that your Google Cloud project has billing enabled.
 You can enable billing [here](https://cloud.google.com/billing/docs/how-to/modify-project).

 3. **Service Account Setup**:
    - Create a service account within your Google Cloud Project.
    - Grant the required permissions to this service account.
-For detailed instructions, refer to our [permissions class guide]().
+For detailed instructions, refer to the [permissions class](bqml_registry/permissions.py).
 However, if you want a quick setup, grant the following predefined roles to your service account:
      - BigQuery Data Editor
      - BigQuery Job User
      - BigQuery Read Session User